gitsccit/web-skeleton/README.md

 the following variables will be available in the view:

 * `accessibleFields` The fields assignable by the users.
 (Only set if action is one of `add` and `edit`)
-* `associations` The associations of current table.
-E.g. An article's associations could be \['Authors', 'Tags'].
 * `className` The name of current controller.
 * `displayField` The display field of current table object.
 * `entity` / `entities` Only set if you are using the fallback templates.
+* `title` A user friendly title of the current page.

 #### Template Abstraction
 * Create template files in `/Template/{FallbackTemplateFolder}`.